SkyrilHD/VoodooPS2-ALPS/README.md

 - Mission Control (with three or four fingers)
 - App Exposé (with three or four fingers)
 - Dragging with or without drag lock (configured in 'Accessibility'/'Universal Access' prefpane)
-- Three finger drag (configured in 'Accessibility'/'Universal Access' prefpane, may work unreliably**)
+- Three finger drag (configured in 'Accessibility'/'Universal Access' prefpane, may work unreliably)
 - Launchpad (may work unreliably)
 - Show Desktop (may work unreliably)
-- Screen zoom (configured in 'Accessibility'/'Universal Access' -> Zoom -> Advanced -> Controls -> Use trackpad gesture to zoom)
+- Screen zoom (configured in 'Accessibility'/'Universal Access' -> Zoom -> Advanced -> Controls -> Use trackpad gesture to zoom, may work unreliably)

 ## Force Touch